 Press this gluten-free shortbread dough into a 9-inch square pan and use it to make your favorite bar cookies, such as gluten-free lemon bars.

-Though this sweet pastry crust doesn't replace a traditional flaky pie pastry, you can absolutely form it in a pie pan.
-If you're looking for a classic flaky pie pastry, try my favorite gluten-free pie crust, another tested and tried favorite that uses whole grain flours and no xanthan gum.
-It can be made vegan too!
+Though this sweet pastry crust doesn't replace a traditional flaky pie pastry, you can absolutely form it in a pie pan and fill it with any pie recipe you like.
+(But if you're looking for a classic flaky pie pastry, try my favorite gluten-free pie crust, or paleo almond flour pie crust.
+These are my favorite pie crust recipes that use whole food flours and no xanthan gum.
+They can easily be made vegan too!)

 The Fancy Tart

-*Bojon appétit!
-For more Bojon Gourmet in your life, follow along on Instagram, Facebook, or Pinterest, purchase my gluten-free cookbook Alternative Baker, or subscribe to receive new posts via email.
-And if you make this gluten-free tart crust recipe, I’d love to see.
-Tag your Instagram snaps @The_Bojon_Gourmet and #bojongourmet.*
+Bojon appétit!
+For more Bojon Gourmet in your life, follow along on Instagram, Facebook, YouTube, or Pinterest, purchase my award-winning gluten-free baking cookbook Alternative Baker, or subscribe to receive new posts via email.
+And if you make this gluten-free tart crust, I’d love to know.
+Leave a comment and rating below, and tag your Instagram snaps @The_Bojon_Gourmet and #bojongourmet.

 Print Recipe Pin RecipeIngredients